 Now that we’re well acquainted with the competition, let’s get clear on why you’re here in the first place.
 Strip away all the industry jargon and marketing fluff.
 What are you here to accomplish besides making money?
 How do you do it?
 Why do you do it?

 Think of it this way.
 We’re consuming more than ever before.
 Between scrolling TikTok and tuning into our favorite shows, there’s an infinite number of advertisements in front of us at any given moment.
 Not to mention, most of them are precisely targeted toward our interests and buying behaviors.

 Why should your customers choose you over the handful of businesses at their fingertips who do the same thing – perhaps for less cost?

 The more competitive your category, the more critical a differentiation strategy is to your brand’s survival.
 Your value should be scroll-stopping and abundantly clear.

 Write a list of 10+ statements according to the following format:

 Our [BRAND] is the only [CATEGORY/INDUSTRY] that [UNIQUE BENEFIT].

 Maybe a warm color palette is just the thing to spice up your industry’s cold, clinical hues.
 An illustrative visual system to bring a sense of humanity to your cut-and-dry B2B business.
 A voice and tone to merge your serious message with a lighthearted, approachable style.
 Whatever your differentiator is, run with it.
-Your brand is meant to carry your story across every single touchpoint, giving your consumers insight into who you are – and why you’re different – with every interaction.
-Consistency is key to building trust, the foundation of customer loyalty.

 Someone will be in touch very soon.